Soy Protein Powder –

 - Beans, legumes

-- A soy protein powder supplement.
-Ensure the product manufacturer uses water-wash processing and is a superior quality, highly absorbable, organically grown product that contains all 9 essential amino acids.
+- A superior quality soy protein powder supplement.
+Ensure the product manufacturer uses water-wash processing and is a superior quality, highly absorbable, non-GMO-grown product that contains all 9 essential amino acids.

 - Individual protein requirements vary due to stress, activity level, and biochemical individuality